mcrbt/kvstore/README.md

 - The `build` target produces a dynamic library `libkvstore.so`.
-- The code is compiled for a 64-bit architecture using the *Digital Mars* compiler `dmd`. architecture.
+- The code is compiled for a 64-bit architecture using the *Digital Mars* compiler `dmd`.
-- DDoc documentation in HTML format is generated on the fly by `dmd`.
+- *DDoc* documentation in HTML format is generated on the fly by `dmd`.
 - This library is optimized for speed and all symbols are stripped from the library using the command `strip`.
 - A header file (*D interface file*) is also generated.